2019 Student Product Innovation Competition

 The Product Development and Management Association (PDMA) – Carolinas Chapter

-Once again, we are excited to announce our 2018 student competition.
+Once again, we are excited to announce our 2019 student competition.
 It is a highlight for our attendees and offers student innovators a networking forum to present their ideas and get feedback.
-Our conference this year will be held on Friday, April 13th at the NC Biotech Center in Research Triangle Park, North Carolina.
+Our conference this year will be held on Friday, April 5th at the UNCC Center City in Charlotte, NC

 Who can participate?